Google says Docs, Drive disruption resolved

 "The problem with Google Drive should be resolved," the company said on an update to its page at 5:30 p.m.
 ET. (bit.ly/1hsgVC3)

-Google, which has now morphed into holding company Alphabet Inc, also acknowledged the disruption in a tweet on its Docs page.
+Google, which has now morphed into holding company Alphabet Inc (GOOGL.O), also acknowledged the disruption in a tweet on its Docs page.

 (Reporting by Anya George Tharakan in Bengaluru; Editing by Don Sebastian and Maju Samuel)